Properties of Gromov-Witten invariants defined via global Kuranishi charts: Virtual localisation and equivariant GW theory

+\begin{theorem}[Localisation formula] Let $M$ be a closed smooth manifold equipped with a smooth action by a torus $\bT$.
+Then the restriction $H^*_\bT(M;\bQ)\to H^*_\bT(M^\bT;\bQ)$ becomes an isomorphism after tensoring with the fraction field of $H_\bT^*$. \end{theorem}

-We first discuss the localisation theorem for orbifolds and then state the virtual localisation theorem in Theorem \ref{Virtual Localisation}.
-The first part is classical but all accounts we found required the manifold and the group action to be smooth, so we first explain how to adapt the argument to our slightly more general situation.
+We first discuss a generalisation of this result to orbifolds.
+This is classical, cf. \cite[Theorem~2.1]{Mei98}, but all accounts we found required the manifold and the group action to be smooth, so we first explain how to adapt the argument to our slightly more general situation.
 For the subsequent discussion, let $M$ be a topological manifold and $\bT = (S^1)^k$ a torus.
-Suppose $M$ is equipped with a locally linear $(\bT\times G)$-action, where $G$ is a compact Lie group acting almost freely.
+Suppose $M$ is equipped with a locally linear $\wt G$-action, where $1 \to G \to \wt G\to \bT\to 1$ is an extension by compact Lie groups and $G$ acts almost freely on $M$.
 In particular, we obtain an orbifold structure on $M/G$ given by the groupoid $[M/G] = [G\times M\rightrightarrows M]$ as discussed in \textsection\ref{sec:orbifold-intersection}.
-The $\bT$-action descends to an action on $[M/G]$.
+The $\wt G$-action induces to a $\bT$-action on $[M/G]$, as well as on the coarse moduli space $M/G$.

 \begin{lemma} Each component of the fixed point locus $(M/G)^\bT$ of the quotient is a canonical suborbifold of $[M/G]$. \end{lemma}

 By slight abuse of notation, we denote the union of these components with their respective orbifold structure by $[M/G]^\bT$.